farmisen/branch-name/README.md

 # branch-name

-A cli tool to generate well formatted pr name from your favorite issue trackers.
+A cli tool to generate well formatted pr names from your favorite issue trackers.
 So far Jira and Clubhouse are supported.

 ## Installation ##